vaquarkhan/microservices-recipes-a-free-gitbook/chapters/09-testing-strategies.md

 This policy is aggressive.
 It assumes that after the container initializes (PID 1 setup), no other process should be mounting filesystems.
 Any attempt to do so is treated as a breakout attempt and terminated instantly.

-## 9.4 The Migration Playbook ù AWS VPC CNI to Cilium
+## 9.4 The Migration Playbook - AWS VPC CNI to Cilium

 Migrating a live, production EKS cluster from the default AWS VPC CNI to Cilium is akin to performing open-heart surgery while the patient runs a marathon.
 The network is the nervous system; sever it, and the organism dies.
-However, the benefitsùbreaking free from EC2 ENI limits, gaining Layer 7 visibility, and enforcing consistent security policyùare worth the risk for high-scale environments.
+However, the benefits-breaking free from EC2 ENI limits, gaining Layer 7 visibility, and enforcing consistent security policy-are worth the risk for high-scale environments.

 There are two primary strategies discussed in the industry: **In-Place Migration** and **Blue/Green (Node) Migration**.